KimGreenbush/ActivityCenter/README.md

 # ActivityCenter

+## Description
+This website creates users who can add activity events that other users can join or leave.

+### Background
 A C# exam from [Coding Dojo](https://www.codingdojo.com/).
 I had 6 hours to implement the required features.

-This was a first attempt.
-I successfully completed the exam but took another for higher marks (HobbyHub).

-This website creates users who can add activity events that other users can join or leave.
+### Features

-The activites are organized by date and expired(old) events are removed from the display.
+he activites are organized by date and expired(old) events are removed from the display.

+## Visuals

+## Installation
+### Requirements

+## Acknowledgment
+I would like to thank the teachers and teacher's assistants at Coding Dojo(linked above) for their help and patience.

+## Project status
+This project is considered complete but may be expanded upon at a later time.